alexisbarnes/audiobook-api/readme.md

 ## AudioBook API

 AudioBook is a music, podcast and sound effects library.
-Here you will be able to upload your own audio and access what other people's.
+Here you will be able to create your own audio database and display it in a way that you like.
 The framework for this API is based on PHP and Laravel.

 You will be able to create, read, update and delete within your database using AJAX.

 ## Installation